Effects unit: Modulation

-Modulation, in general electronics, means the altering of signal strength.
-In audio devices, modulation is a control feature that varies the strength of some effect over time to alter tonal properties.
-Some modulation effects mix ("modulate") an instrument's audio signal with a signal generated by the effect called a carrier wave.
+Modulation, in general electronics, means the altering of one signal based on another.
+In audio effects, modulation is a control feature that varies the strength or other attribute of the effect over time to alter tonal properties.
+Some modulation effects modulate an instrument's audio signal with a signal generated by the effect called a carrier wave.
 Other modulation effects split an instrument's audio signal in two, altering one portion of the signal and mixing it with the unaltered portion.

-Chorus: Chorus pedals mimic the effect choirs and string orchestras produce naturally, by having slight variations in timbre and pitch, by mixing sounds with slight differences in timbre and pitch.
-A chorus effect splits the instrument-to-amplifier audio signal, and adds a slight delay and frequency variations or vibrato to part of the signal while leaving the rest unaltered.
+Chorus: Chorus pedals mimic the effect choirs and string orchestras produce naturally, by mixing similar sounds with slight differences in timbre and pitch.
+A chorus effect splits the audio signal and adds a slight delay and frequency variations or vibrato to one version while leaving the rest unaltered.
 A well-known usage of chorus is the lead guitar in "Come As You Are" by Nirvana.

 Chorus effects: Boss CE-1 Chorus Ensemble, Electro-Harmonix Small Clone, TC Electronic Stereo Chorus.